Manuela da Silveira: Television career

 Da Silveira began her career on television as a scriptwriter for comedy shows on Televisa, in Mexico, while she was finishing her studies.
 On her return to her native country, she had a brief passage through advertising.
 She was also a writer for the Punto Ogilvy agency, and a scriptwriter and producer for the Teledoce television channel in the early 2000s.
 Her first role in front of the cameras was as a correspondent in the entertainment program Telemental, on the same channel.

 In the early 2010s, she established herself on television when she began to co-host the successful comedy and entertainment program "Sonríe, te estamos grabando", along with hosts Cecilia Bonino and Pablo Fabregat, also on Teledoce.
 After her departure from Teledoce, from July 2015 to 2016 she hosted the comedy program Parentela, on Canal 4, which included the participation of comedians such as Néstor Guzzini, Luciana Acuña, Piero Dattole and Dianna Liberman.
 In each program there were special guests and the first was the Uruguayan musician Ruben Rada.

 After living for more than a year in Buenos Aires and moving away from the media, in 2017 she returned to Uruguayan television and to Teledoce as a panelist on the morning show Desayunos informales, hosted by Victoria Zangaro and Jorge "Coco" Echagüe.
 She is in charge of reviewing news about the show and performs comedian segments alone or with Marcel Keoroglian, such as "Marta, Monte's wife" and "El Niño Doblaje".
 On December 31, 2018, she decided to leave the program.

 In 2018, for a few months, she co-hosted, together with Juan Hounie and Varina De Cesare, the program "La Columna de la Gente".
 In 2020, she joined the female cast of the comedy show La culpa es de Colón, along with Catalina Ferrand, Luciana Acuña, Jimena Vázquez and Lucía Rodríguez, an adaptation of an original American format.
 Two years later she returned to the channel participating in the program ¿Quién es la máscara?, adaptation of the South Korean format, under the character of "Monster".
 Manuela turned out to be the winner of the competition after being in nine episodes.

+In February 2024 she was announced as a panelist for Teledoce's television mystery music game show, Veo cómo cantas.